jolly20220861/week2ResearchRepoDemo/README.md

 #### Which parts of the work did you find tedious?

 The python codes and the python koans are the most tedious part of the work for me.

-#### What is polymorphism?

-**Polymorphism** means having many forms.
-In programming, it’s the ability of a message to be presented or displayed in different forms.
-#### Did you hear a self-critical voice in your head throughout the process of learning during these last few weeks?
-What did it say to you?
-Do you believe what it said?

-Yes, it’s telling me that it’s difficult.
-I believe what it said but I counter it by veering away from the thought that it is difficult.
-I go back to what I keep telling my kids, _”If you think it’s difficult, the more that it will be difficult._

 #### What is an MVP?
 How would you describe it to a group of 6-year-olds?